tronprotocol/documentation-en/docs/introduction/dpos.md

 - Bookkeeping order: block generation order.
 The descending order of the 27 witnesseses based on the number of votes they receive.

-- Block time: TRON sets block time to be 3 seconds.
-This means a block is generated every 3 seconds.

-- Slot: after each block is generated, it can be put into a slot; and each generated block will take up a slot.
-For example, there are 20 slots for every minute.
-When a block is generated during the block time, the corresponding slot will be filled.
-However, if a block is not generated, then the corresponding slot will be empty.
-The next block generated will fill in a new corresponding slot.
+- Slot: In TRON, every three seconds is regarded as one slot.
+Under normal circumstances, each SR will produce a block within the corresponding slot time.
+Therefore, the average block interval of TRON is approximately three seconds.
+If an SR fails to produce a block for some reasons, the corresponding slot will be vacant and the next SR will produce a block in the following slot.
+During the maintenance period, block production will skip two slots.

 - Epoch: TRON sets an Epoch to be 6 hours.
 The last 2 block time of an Epoch is the maintenance period, during which block generating order for the next Epoch will be decided.